← Back to ArticlesTraining Tips

 Boxing footwork is designed for small, precise adjustments.
 Cutting angles, pivoting, creating slight positional advantages.
 The movements are tight and controlled.

 Kickboxing footwork needs to account for leg kicks.
-You'll often see kickboxers checking kicks with their shin, which requires a different weight distribution than boxing.
+You will often see kickboxers checking kicks with their shin, which requires a different weight distribution than boxing.
 Stance is often wider and more grounded.

 Boxers bounce more.
 Kickboxers sit heavier.
 Both make sense for their respective sports.